Join us October 18!

 FAQs

 Town Hall is centrally located in downtown Seattle at 1119 8th Ave (the corner of 8th and Seneca).
-Attendees for the Public Leadership Awards should use the 8th Avenue entrance.
-The doors are accessible via a ramp and lead, at-grade, into the lobby level.
-From there, patrons can access an at-grade elevator serving all three levels of the building, as well as an all-gender, ADA restroom.
+Attendees for the Public Leadership Awards should use the West Entrance.
+It is accessible via a one-way driveway/alley off of Seneca street.
+Passengers may be dropped off or picked up directly outside of Town Hall’s West Entrance.
+The doors lead directly into the Forum level of the building, with at-grade access to the elevator serving all three levels of the building, as well as an all-gender, ADA restroom.

 Valet Parking